Matt Duffy Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff ranks 28th in the league with a collective 7.8 strikeouts per nine innings.
+- The 7.9 strikeouts per nine innings put together by the Guardians pitching staff ranks 28th in the league.

-- The Guardians have the sixth-ranked team ERA among all MLB pitching staffs (3.80).
+- The Guardians have the fifth-ranked team ERA among all league pitching staffs (3.76).

-- The Guardians give up the fourth-fewest home runs in baseball (78 total, one per game).
+- Guardians pitchers combine to allow 78 home runs (one per game), the third-fewest in baseball.

-- Allen gets the start for the Guardians, his 12th of the season.
-He is 3-2 with a 3.68 ERA and 58 strikeouts in 58 2/3 innings pitched.

-- In his last time out on Thursday against the Oakland Athletics, the left-hander tossed four scoreless innings while surrendering two hits.
+- In his most recent appearance on Friday against the Milwaukee Brewers, the right-hander tossed five innings, giving up four earned runs while surrendering five hits.

-- The 24-year-old has amassed an ERA of 3.68, with 8.9 strikeouts per nine innings, in 11 games this season.
-Opposing hitters have a .270 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.